ReScience/ReScience-submission/article/article.md

 # Introduction

-The reference paper [@jrombouts:2015] introduces a new reinforcement learning model using memory units to learn sequential tasks called AuGMEnT.
-The results presented suggest new approaches in understanding the acquisition of more complex tasks, and more generic learning mechanisms.
-An implementation of the model was provided by the author which helped verifying the correctness of intermediate computations.
-Python 3 was used for this replication along with NumPy and multiprocessing libraries for speedup.
+The reference paper [@jrombouts:2015] introduces a new reinforcement learning model, called AuGMEnT, using memory units to learn sequential tasks.
+The results presented suggest new approaches in understanding the acquisition of tasks require working memory and attention, as well as biologically plausible learning mechanisms.
+The model improves on previous reinforcement learning schemes by allowing tasks to be expressed more naturally as a sequence of inputs and outputs.
+An implementation of the model was provided by the author which helped verifying the correctness of computations.
+The script written for this replication uses Python 3 along with NumPy and the multiprocessing libraries for speedup.
 Object oriented architecture is used in the module to help factorize the code.

 # Methods

 ## Model

 The initial intention was to implement the model using an artificial neural network simulator.
 The simulation tool ANNarchy [@vitay:2015] was considered for its ability to simulate rate-coded networks.
+Unfortunately, there were several incompatibilities with AuGMEnT, most notably the discrete time steps limiting its flexibility, and the order of evaluation in the simulator, i.e. connexions then populations, making it difficult to implement backpropagation models.
-Unfortunately, the fixed order of evaluation, i.e. connexions then populations, makes it difficult to implement back-propagation models such as AuGMEnT.
-It was instead decided to write a custom script to simulate the network.\
+The use of ANNarchy was abandoned and it was instead decided to write a custom script to simulate the network.\

 The paper's description of the model details all the update functions and is relatively straight forward to